hapify/hapify/docs/en/docs/getting-started/existing-boilerplate/step-1-clone-boilerplate.md

 ## Run the `new` command

-Create a new folder for your project and go to this folder:
+Create a new folder for your project and go to that folder:

 ```bash
 mkdir my-project && cd my-project
 ```

-Use `new` command to clone a boilerplate and initialize your project:
+Use the `new` [command](../../reference/cli.md#new) to clone a boilerplate and initialize your project:

 ```bash
 hpf new